PHOTO: ARNIE GOODMAN

 JOHN MAYALL'S BLUES

-has a flurry of new recordings and tours as the Blues Hall of Fame inducts him.
+and tours as the Blues Hall of Fame inducts him.

 While rock n' roll of the 1950s has long been filed under oldies and the once mighty music of the Sixties and Seventies are hobbled with 'Classic Rock' labels, the blues is un-phased.
 Born in Southern fields under the glare of sun and supervisors, it bore into the hearts of musicians who, in a kind of musical mutualism, kept it contemporary as it kept them current.